isc-projects/kea/doc/sphinx/arm/admin.rst

    (path-to-kea is the location where Kea is installed.)

-    The database may also be dropped as manually as follows:
+    The database may also be dropped manually as follows:

     .. code-block:: mysql